j0lvera/pgbudget/README.md

 ### Spend Money

-Spending is recorded as an "outflow" transaction using the `api.simple_transactions` view.
+Spending is recorded as an "outflow" transaction using the `api.transactions` view by specifying the `type` as 'outflow'.
 This decreases the balance of an asset account (e.g., 'Checking') and debits the relevant budget category.

 ```sql
 -- Spend $15 on Milk from Groceries category (1500 cents)